|NON:op's immersive platform for virtual performance and participation

 SHARE.
 INTERACT.
 COLLABORATE.

-Christophe, Bill, Yolanda, Theo, Saba, and all of NON:op's creatives, volunteers, and interns
+Christophe, Bill, Yolanda, Theo, Saba, and all of NON:op's creatives, staff, volunteers, and interns

 NON:op is a registered 501(c)(3) nonprofit organization.

 Please consider supporting NON:op's program initiatives, creatives, and mission with a donation today.

 All donations are tax deductible according to federal guidelines.
 Thank you.